You and I have one common goal.

 Because I have it too.

-We know so much about optimisations and strategies that we struggle to know what to prioritise and optimise for our own business.
+We know so much about marketing and strategies that we struggle to know what to prioritise and optimise for our own business.

-We come up with new tests and changes, one after the other.
+We come up with new ideas and changes, one after the other.

 - Trying new themes and designs